eliJaimes/AngularBootCampExercisePart1/NOTES.md

 - Add and event handler to the html input tag
 - Expose an Output property to outside world from 'filter' component
 - Wire filterChange from 'filter' component om 'posts-table.component.html'

+## Add business logic to filter posts on 'posts-table' component

+- Add a new 'filteredPosts' variable
+- Refactor 'posts-table.component.html' to consume 'filteredPosts' variable instead
+- Add a clear filter button